COVID-19 Update as of 21 October 2020

-Due to the global COVID-19 situation, Yale-NUS College has suspended our international exchange and visiting student programmes for AY20/21 Semester 2 (beginning in January 2021).
-While Yale-NUS will not be able to receive international exchange students, we are accepting applications from Singapore citizens, Singapore permanent residents and Dependent’s Pass holders in Singapore, provided that they have approval from their home institutions (our exchange partners) to attend Yale-NUS College for a credit-bearing exchange semester.
-Please note that student applicants should expect to commute from their own residence in Singapore to campus for the semester – correspondingly, room and board will not be charged as part of the applicable fees (found below).
-The application deadline for AY20/21 Semester 2 is 11 October 2020 and further information about the application can also be found below.
+Due to the global COVID-19 situation, Yale-NUS College has suspended our international exchange and visiting student programmes for Semester 2 of Academic Year (AY) 2020/2021.
+While Yale-NUS will not be able to receive international exchange students, we are accepting applications from Singapore citizens, Singapore permanent residents and Dependent’s Pass holders in Singapore, provided that they have obtained approval from their home institutions (our exchange partners) to attend a credit-bearing exchange semester at the College.

 Yale-NUS College invites students nominated by our partner universities to study on our campus for a semester or full academic year.
 Gain experience, meet new people and take advantage of all the opportunities available in vibrant, cosmopolitan Singapore.

-In addition to academics at Singapore’s first liberal arts college, as an exchange student you will have access to a wide variety of programmes and services, including all of our athletic and leisure facilities.
+In addition to academics at Singapore’s first liberal arts and sciences college, as an exchange student you will have access to a wide variety of programmes and services, including our athletic and leisure facilities.
 If you need support and guidance through your time at Yale-NUS, we have a team of residential staff ready to help.

 If your home institution does not have an exchange agreement with Yale-NUS, click here for information on our Visiting Students Programme.